Inconspicuous Interference

 Instructions:

-To submit a proposal, each applicant should:
+To apply, each applicant should:

 Submit up to three artworks via Google Form.